edkreuk/FabricAutomation-Workshop/Lab Data Platform engineering Part 1/Lab Data Platform engineering Part 1.md

 - A **code workspace** for notebooks, pipelines and orchestration
 - A **data workspace** for the lakehouse and data layers

-Each workspace will be properly configured with documentation, security controls, and capacity management to ensure optimal governance and maintainability.
+Each workspace will be properly configured with descriptions, security controls, and capacity management to ensure optimal governance and maintainability.

 ## Key Concepts